This post was originally published on A Globe Well Travelled in 2019. The content has been revised and updated with fresh information.

 Book your tickets early.
 If you are choosing one of the paid options (boat cruise, events at venues, or paid entry parks), get your tickets as soon as possible!
 The most popular options usually sell out a few months in advance, so the later you leave it, the less chance you’ll have of getting the option you want.

 Public transport can be a mess.
 Before and after the fireworks display, the trains and buses get severely overcrowded… last year we couldn’t get onto a bus out of Balmain (and taxis/Ubers are just not an option at this time) so we ended up skating home which took about an hour!
 Prepare for difficulties with public transport by taking your trips around the city much earlier than you think you need to, and plan an alternate method of getting back to your accommodation.

-Police are everywhere.
-They are literally swarming the city on New Year’s Eve.
+Be sensible.
+Police officers are literally swarming the city on New Year’s Eve.
 This can be a bit intimidating, but just remember they are there for your own safety.
 They’ll be on the lookout for unruly behavior, illegal drugs, and alcohol where it’s not allowed, so just be careful about sticking to the rules.

 Leave a reply